Tokiw0-3/C.A.T.-V2/README.md

 ## Tutorials

-### Disclaimer, google log in does not work on mobile, log in to your accaunt and set a password up to log in
+### Disclaimer, google log in does not work on mobile, log in to your account and set a password up to log in

 ### Any browser with extension support